-An Events Planner coordinates, executes and manages conferences, meetings and parties.
+An Events Planner plans and oraganises many different types of gatherings.
 They can either do this by themselves end-to-end, or in conjunction with an Events Manager or Events Coordinator working on-site on the day of the event.

 Extra hours is typical of this kind of position.
 Especially as the event date closes in.